 Penny is not the only person to feel this energy surrounding our town.
 One night while I was hosting one of our company’s pub crawls, I met a woman from Florida that was here visiting a friend.
 She was clearly a very spiritual person, someone that spent her life as a therapist, aiding and connecting with those that lost their pets.
 A unique woman, she relayed to me that throughout her entire visit in Dahlonega, she had experienced an energy surrounding our town unlike any other.
 She told me it felt as though Dahlonega was stopped in time, with the energy of all its past citizens and ancestors remaining as present as the moment they were still alive.
 I remember that being the moment I realized how distinctive Dahlonega really is.
 I agreed when she said there was no town quite like it, recalling all my own memories of Dahlonega’s hauntings and how they felt so alive and fueled by the energy that had been left behind in life.

 But it isn’t just the people of the past fueling the energy of the present.
-Scott Tolbert, lead investigator of Inner Light Paranormal, describes the kind of impact Dahlonega’s many gold mines have on the energy of the town stating, “The town is built on top of some of the most purest [sic] gold veins in the world,” relaying to us that after thirteen years of investigations, the most haunted areas were “always built on top of stone like granite, limestones, and gold.”
-He tells us that these particular “types of rocks have been proven to hold and conduct energy fields.”
-This combined with Scott’s agreement that the energy also comes from the past lives of Dahlonega’s many active citizens, only furthers my belief in the all-encompassing atmosphere of Dahlonega.
+Scott Tolbert, lead investigator with Inner Light Paranormal, describes the kind of impact Dahlonega’s many gold mines have on the energy of the town stating, “The town is built on top of some of the most purest [sic] gold veins in the world,” relaying to us that after thirteen years of investigations, the most haunted areas were “always built on top of stone like granite, limestone, and gold”.
+He tells us that "These particular types of rocks have been proven to hold and conduct energy fields”.
+This, combined with Scott’s agreement that the energy also comes from the past lives of Dahlonega’s many active citizens, only furthers my belief in the all-encompassing atmosphere of Dahlonega.